Explore Santa Ana National Wildlife Refuge

 Visit Santa Ana National Wildlife Refuge

 In conclusion, Santa Ana National Wildlife Refuge is an astonishing place worth preserving.
-The sanctuary provides numerous activities, from photographing wildlife to strolling through the trees on the suspended canopy walk.
+The sanctuary provides numerous activities, from wildlife photography to strolling through the trees on the suspended canopy walk.

 Santa Ana National Wildlife Refuge is part of the National Wildlife Refuge System, which is operated by the U.S. Fish and Wildlife Service.
 The wildlife refuge is open every day from 7 am – 7 pm and the vehicle parking fee is $5 for general visitors.
 For more information, check out the resources below.